aayanb134/TF-MongoDB/README.md

 2. Configure your MongoDB Atlas API keys by replacing `"your-public-key"` and `"your-private-key"` in the `main.tf` file with your actual API keys.

 3. Define the necessary variables in `variables.tf`.
-Modify the variables to match your desired MongoDB Atlas configuration, such as project ID, cluster name, instance size, and more.
+Modify the variables to match your desired MongoDB Atlas configuration, such as project ID, organisation ID, cluster name, instance size, and more.

 4. Configure the variables in `terraform.tfvars` with your specific values.

 5. Initialize your Terraform project:
    `terraform init`
 6. Apply the configuration to create your MongoDB Atlas cluster:
    `terraform apply`

 7. Review the Terraform plan, and if it looks correct, confirm the apply.